 Part 1: Critical Thinking 1.
 Critical Thinking 2.
 Facts and Fallacies 3.
 Decision Making Part 2: Critical Creative Thinking 4.
 Critical Creative Thinking 5.
 Curiosity 6.
 Problem Solving Part 3: Critical Collaborative Thinking 7.
 Critical Collaborative Thinking 8.
 Thinking with Others 9.
 Persuasion

-Randy Deutsch AIA, LEED AP is an educator, author, speaker, and a licensed architect.
+Randy Deutsch FAIA, LEED AP is an educator, author, speaker, AI researcher and a licensed architect.
 Since 2011 Randy has authored four books, most recently Convergence: The Redesign of Design (AD, 2017) and Superusers: Design Technology Specialists and the Future of Practice (Routledge, 2019).
-He is currently Associate Director for Graduate Studies in the School of Architecture at the University of Illinois in Chicago.
+Until 2019 he served as Associate Director for Graduate Studies at the School of Architecture at the University of Illinois Urbana-Champaign, where he currently teaches.